pyfar/pyfar/README.rst

 The `pyfar workshop`_ gives an overview of the most important pyfar functionality and is a good starting point.
-It is part of the `pyfar example gallery`_ that also contains more specific and in-depth examples.
+It is part of the `pyfar example gallery`_ that also contains more specific and in-depth examples that can be executed interactively without a local installation by clicking the mybinder.org button on the respective example.
 The `pyfar documentation`_ gives a detailed and complete overview of pyfar.
 All these information are available from `pyfar.org`_.

 Installation
 ============